CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Detecting and Verifying Cycles

 A comparable result was first shown by reduction to B{\"u}chi automata in the original work on cyclic proofs for first-order logic with inductive definitions~\cite{brotherston2005cyclic}.
 Two \(\omega \)-regular languages are extracted from a preproof: the path language and the trace language.
 It can then be checked whether the path language is included in the trace language, i.e.\ every path has an infinitely progressing trace.

-Unfortunately, checking the inclusion of B{\"u}chi automata is doubly exponential in the number of vertices, as it involves complementing the automata~\cite{michel1988complementation} This procedure, therefore, becomes onerous if several candidate proofs, the majority of which may be unsound, need to be checked throughout the proof search.
+Unfortunately, checking the inclusion of B{\"u}chi automata is doubly exponential in the number of vertices, as it involves complementing the automata~\cite{michel1988complementation}.
+This procedure becomes onerous if several candidate proofs, the majority of which may be unsound, need to be checked throughout the proof search.
 In the \textsc{Cyclist} theorem prover, soundness checking could take a significant proportion of the proof time~\cite{stratulat2019efficient}.

-This approach to verifying cyclic proofs fails to take advantage of the incremental natural of goal-orientated proof search.
-Most proofs in the search space will share a common structure.
-Furthermore, as soon as a cycle that does not satisfy the global condition is detected there is no advantage to completing the proof.
-Instead, we annotate the proof graph with an abstract domain representing the \(\omega \)-regular language of paths --- size-change graphs~\cite{lee2001size}.
-Encoding the information directly in the proof graph has the advantage that the workload can be performed as each node is uncovered, by taking a generalisation of the transitive closure, with the payoff being that the soundness condition is represented explicitly.
+This approach to verifying cyclic proofs fails to take advantage of the incremental nature of the goal-orientated proof search, where proofs share a common prefix.
+Furthermore, as soon as a cycle that does not satisfy the global condition is detected, there is no advantage to completing the proof.
+Instead, we annotate the proof graph with an abstract domain representing the \(\omega \)-regular language of paths --- size-change graphs, originally developed for termination analysis~\cite{lee2001size}.
+The workload is performed as each node is uncovered so that the soundness condition is represented explicitly.

-Size-change graphs were originally developed for termination analysis.
-By analogy, a program that doesn't terminate will have an infinite sequence of calls analogous to our infinite sequence of nodes.
-This is more than a coincidence; the Curry-Howard correspondence provides an interpretation of preproofs as well-typed programs and proofs proper as a terminating subset~\cite{kuperberg2021cyclic}.